bloxstreet/support/guides/training-guide.md

 Leave the game when finished training or once you have been ranked.
 Do not do anything else.

+At the end of training, the Co-Host should post the last group shout.
+The group shout templates are located in a designated area.

 **_If a Junior Moderator+ chooses to take a photo at the conclusion of the session, follow their directions._**